prometheus/docs/content/docs/practices/instrumentation.md

 ## How to instrument

 The short answer is to instrument everything.
-Every library, subsystem and service should expose at least a few metrics to give you a rough idea of how it is performing.
+Every library, subsystem and service should have at least a few metrics to give you a rough idea of how it is performing.

 Instrumentation should be an integral part of your code.
 Instantiate the metric